JohnDruhan/googleBooksSearch/README.md

 A Google Books Search App using React lifecycle methods to query and display books based on user searches.

 <b><u>Summary:</u></b>
 This app is built to search books using the google book api.
 More information on google book api can be located here: <a href="https://developers.google.com/books/" target="_blank">click here</a>.
-This app is our first group assignment (Samuel, Namita, Sophie, and Kevin) using the MERN (Mongodb, Express, React, and Node) platform.

 <a href="" target="_blank">Click me to check the app out!</a>
 <hr>